 Show the class the Funny or Die website and select the group of clips that you will show your class.
 For the first clip, do it as an example to model what the students should try to accomplish with the task.

-After the first example is complete, continue playing the rest of the clips and have the class fill out the remainder of the worksheet ranking all of the video clips from 1 to 5.
+After the first example is complete, continue playing the rest of the clips.
+The class should fill out the remainder of the worksheet ranking all of the video clips from 1 to 5.

 Once they have completed the entire handout, compare all of the video rankings and have a vote on which clip was the funniest from the list.
 Lead feedback.